Key Takeaways

 - Door Knocking: Most effective in Memphis and secondary markets.
 Free but time-intensive

-MLS and Auction Properties
+MLS and Foreclosure-Sale Properties

 MLS Strategies: